 • resilience infrastructure and nature-based solutions that protect local businesses and community areas from natural hazards

-• tools and equipment for repair cafés, community growing projects, kitchens, green clubs
+• tools and equipment for repair cafes, community growing projects, kitchens and green clubs

-You can view guidance on the key objectives of the fund, example projects and outputs and outcomes on the GOV.UK website.
+Guidance on the key objectives of the fund, example projects and outputs and outcomes can be found on our ‘About REPF’ page.

 What we can't fund